SEC Proposed Amendments to Permit General Solicitation and Advertising in Private Placements

 The SEC has requested comments on the proposed amendments by October 5, 2012, which creates the possibility that final amendments could be adopted by year-end.
 However, the timing for the adoption of final amendments remains unclear.
 It is important to note that until final amendments are adopted and made effective, general solicitation is not permitted in connection with Rule 506 and Rule 144A securities offerings.
 Once adopted and effective, the amendments would allow the use of general solicitation to reach a broader audience of potential investors, subject to certain conditions.

 We will continue to monitor this proposal and provide updates as appropriate.
-Please feel free to contact Susan Burke (312 261 2120), or David Diamond (312 261 2174) with questions or comments.
+Please feel free to contact Susan Burke (312 261 2120) with questions or comments.

 This communication is provided as a general informational service to clients and friends of Pedersen & Houpt.
 It should not be construed as and does not constitute legal advice on any specific matter, nor does this message create an attorney-client relationship.
 This material may be considered Attorney Advertising in some states.
 Please note that any prior results discussed in this material do not guarantee similar outcomes.